zazuko/trifid/packages/core/README.md

 ### Using a HTTP SPARQL endpoint

-For production systems we recommend data access via the [SPARQL 1.1 Graph Store HTTP Protocol](http://www.w3.org/TR/sparql11-http-rdf-update/) interface.
+For production systems we recommend data access via the [SPARQL 1.1 Protocol](http://www.w3.org/TR/sparql11-protocol/) interface.

 `config.sparql.js` is already prepared to work with the sample Fuseki configuration in `data/scripts/`.
 The folder contains scripts to run a Fuseki server with the same example data used in the LDP module configuration, adjust this according to your needs.